-3) STAKEHOLDER'S CONSULTATION (In parallel with DESK REVIEW)
+3) STAKEHOLDER'S CONSULTATION (In parallel with DESK WORK)

-A maximum of 2 National meetings with the main stakeholders of the 3 countries in order to:
+National meetings with the main stakeholders of the 4 countries in order to:

-- Discuss the result of the Trends Analysis and scoring and select the value chains (4 per country). - Agree on the site selection with the NFI's. - Agree on the information that will be collected for the design of the strategy.
+- Discuss the result of the Trends Analysis and scoring and select the value chains (4 per country). - Agree on the information that will be collected for the design of the strategy (data collection questionnaire). - Agree on the site selection.